 Erik L. (he/him/his): is currently working towards his Ph.D. in sociology.
 After serving a mission in Milano, he returned to BYU to graduate in sociology and Italian.
 Now living in Chicago, he enjoys reading, playing soccer, running, being involved in a city orchestra, teaching, hiding from the worst winters, and eating cookies with milk while playing Settlers of Catan with his roommates.
 In thinking about sexuality and religion, he has been involved with many groups and finds it important to respect each individual’s interpretations of their bodily and revelatory experiences.

-GoWithKindness (she/her/hers) is a true blue, down to the core, fiber of her being Mormon; and a true blue, down to the core, fiber of her being lesbian.
+GoWithKindness (she/her/hers) is the pen name of Jodie Palmer–a true blue, down to the core, fiber of her being Mormon; and a true blue, down to the core, fiber of her being lesbian.
 She is courting the impossible marriage between the two, while also navigating her decade+ mixed orientation marriage (MOM) with her husband.
 The manaja twa of faith, sexuality and chosen partner has at times vacillated between ecstasy and suicidality.
 She loves being an Aries because it gives her permission to always be right.
 She is trying very hard to make friends with uncertainty and discomfort, but they keep demanding she stop being so controlling.
 Her passions are empathy, dialogue, the elusive AND, and New England clam chowder.
 She thinks random acts of kindness, curiosity, and belly laughs are super sexy.
 She thinks a lot about what it will be like to be 90 and look over her life.
 She will be proud, if in the end, she was an instrument of peace, a champion of beauty, a believer in the power of love, and that she went with kindness.

 Grayson Moore (he/him/his) is a 21 year old transgender male and an active member of the LDS church.
 He also identifies as asexual and polyqueer.
 He and his family worked with Equality Utah on the passage of SB296, which gave housing and employment protections to LGBTQ people in the state of Utah.
 He’s also a member of Affirmation: LGBT Mormons, Families, and Friends.
 Grayson is a linguistics major at the University of Utah, with a minor in mathematics.
 He enjoys Homestuck, kazoo music, and memes.